-Sociocracy 3.0 - a.k.a.
-"S3" - brings you an extensive collection of guidelines and practices (patterns) that have proven helpful for organizations for improving performance, alignment, fulfillment and wellbeing.
+Sociocracy 3.0 — a.k.a.
+"S3" — brings you an extensive collection of guidelines and practices (patterns) that have proven helpful for organizations for to improve performance, alignment, fulfillment and wellbeing.

-S3 helps you discover how to best reach your objectives and navigate complexity, one step at a time, without the need for radical reorganization or a big change initiative:
+S3 helps you discover how to best reach your objectives and navigate complexity, one step at a time, without the need for sudden radical reorganization or planning a long-term change initiative:

 Simply start with your area of greatest need, select one or more patterns to try, move at your own pace and develop skills as you go.

 Regardless of your position in the organization, you will find patterns that are relevant and helpful for you.

 In 2014 we came together to co-create a body of Creative Commons licensed learning resources, synthesizing ideas from Sociocracy, Agile and Lean.
 We discovered that organizations of all sizes need a flexible menu of practices and structures – appropriate for their specific context – that enable the evolution of a sociocratic and agile mindset to achieve greater effectiveness, alignment, fulfillment and wellbeing.

 Before diving into the content, consider taking time to learn about some basic concepts behind S3:

 For any terms you don't understand check out the glossary at the end.

 A pattern is a template for successfully navigating a specific context.